luxonis/depthai-docs-website/source/pages/faq.rst

 UPDATE: The Gen2 Pipeline Builder is now the standard release of DepthAI.
 This Gen2 API system was architected to be next-generation software suite for DepthAI and OAK.
 All DepthAI and OAK hardware work with Gen1 and Gen2 software, as Gen2 is purely a software re-write, no hardware changes.
 Gen2 is infinitely more flexible, and is the result of all that we learned from the customer deployments of Gen1.
-Amassing all the requests and need for flexibility from user of Gen1, we made Gen2.
+Amassing all the requests and need for flexibility from users of Gen1, we made Gen2.
 In short, Gen2 allows theoretically-infinite permutations of parallel and series CV + AI (neural inference) nodes, limited only by hardware capabilities, whereas Gen1 was limited for example to 2-series and 2-parallel neural inference.
 Full background on the Gen2 Pipeline Builder is `here <https://github.com/luxonis/depthai/issues/136>`__.